 - When I put on my shoes -> I will check my breathing.

 Pro-tip!
-If you want to check what breathing exercises for anxiety work best for you, you could download a heart rate sensor and monitor which exercises slow down your heart rate the most.
+If you want to check which breathing methods for anxiety work best for you, you could download a heart rate sensor and monitor which exercises slow down your heart rate the most.

 In essence, it all boils down to recognizing when you breathe properly and when you breathe badly.
 If you really want to take this advice to heart, there are three action points that you could focus on throughout the next few days:

-- The four breathing methods for anxiety for correct breathing: through the nose, using the diaphragm, slowly and rhythmically.
+- Breathe through the nose, using the diaphragm, slowly and rhythmically.

-- When you feel stressed or anxious, use one of the tools we covered.
+- When you feel stressed or anxious, use one of the breathing methods we covered.
 Blow up a balloon, do the nostril breathing, whatever works best for you.

 - Set yourself daily reminders to check in on your breathing.